deven-org/boiler/docs/GETSTARTED.md

 Welcome to the B01LER team! 👋 We are thrilled to have you on board.
 This "Get Started" guide is designed to make your onboarding process smooth and enjoyable and to learn about all the neccessary organizational aspects.
-Whether you're a seasoned professional or a newcommer, we've got you covered.
+Whether you're a seasoned professional or a newcomer, we've got you covered.
 Let's dive in and unleash the potential of B01LER together!

 ## Content